 Zscaler Internet Access (ZIA)

-Enterprises primarily use Zscaler for secure internet and cloud access.
-While it does much more than DNS filtering, DNS security is part of its broader Zero Trust model.
+Companies use Zscaler mainly for secure internet access and cloud connections.
+DNS filtering is one part of its Zero Trust security model.

 Advanced DNS Security Features: